ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 `AirSim's APIs document <https://github.com/microsoft/AirSim/blob/master/docs/apis.md>`__ explains the different APIs available and their usage.

-Currently, ArduCopter vehicle doesn't support controlling the drone through the AirSim APIs, however any method of controlling the movement which connects directly to ArduPilot rather than using AirSim’s API work, examples include DroneKit & ROS with Mavros
+Currently, Ardupilot vehicles don't support controlling the vehicle through the AirSim APIs, however any method of controlling the movement which connects directly to ArduPilot rather than using AirSim’s API work, examples include DroneKit & ROS with Mavros

-The `Image APIs <https://github.com/microsoft/AirSim/blob/master/docs/image_apis.md>`__ have been tested to work with Copter, for some ready-to-run sample codes, see the files in ``PythonClient/multirotor`` such as ``opencv_show.py``.
+The `Image APIs <https://github.com/microsoft/AirSim/blob/master/docs/image_apis.md>`__ have been tested to work with Ardupilot, for some ready-to-run sample codes, see the files in ``PythonClient/multirotor`` such as ``opencv_show.py``.

 A ROS wrapper has also been added.
 See `airsim_ros_pkgs <https://github.com/microsoft/AirSim/tree/master/ros/src/airsim_ros_pkgs>`__ for the ROS API, and `airsim_tutorial_pkgs <https://github.com/microsoft/AirSim/tree/master/ros/src/airsim_tutorial_pkgs>`__ for tutorials.